-The Society uncovered the whole area within the town wall, about 40 hectares, revealing a regular street grid and building foundations.
-Therefore the excavations illustrate all aspects of town life – personal, social, religious, commercial and official.
-The range and variety of items bring the people of the past to life and provide opportunities for new research.
-It is the most important collection from a Roman town in Britain and is consulted widely by scholars from Britain and aboard.
+The Society of Antiquaries uncovered the whole area within the wall of the Roman town, about 40 hectares.
+This revealed a regular street grid and building foundations, as the excavations illustrated all aspects of town life: personal, social, religious, commercial, and official.
+The range and variety of items that were discovered range from hundreds of pieces of complete Roman pottery vessels to iconic objects like the majestic Silchester Eagle, which inspired the creation of the widely-beloved children's book The Eagle of the Ninth by Rosemary Sutcliff.
+The Silchester Collection is the most important collection from a Roman town in Britain and is consulted widely by scholars both in Britain and aboard.

-Revd Joyce meticulously recorded his work in a three-volume Journal, which is now in the Museum's Collection.
+Reverend Joyce meticulously recorded his work in a three-volume journal, which is now in the Reading Museum collection.

-The Collection also contains almost 600 photographs of the early excavations.
-These include the official site photographs and also more casual snapshots, often with personal comments on the back.
-Most images are of the Society of Antiquaries excavations but 27 are from earlier investigations by Joyce.
-These photographs are an invaluable pictorial record of how the excavations were undertaken and managed.
+The early excavations at Silchester were meticulously documented across more than 600 photographs, which today are kept at Reading Museum.
+These include the official site photographs and more casual snapshots, often with personal comments on the back.
+Most images are of the Society of Antiquaries excavations, but twenty-seven depict earlier investigations by Joyce.
+These photographs are an invaluable pictorial record of how these 19th century excavations were both undertaken and managed.

-The site continues to be excavated and studied by the University of Reading increasing knowledge about the Iron Age origins of the site and the trade links of the people that lived there.
+Today, the Silchester site continues to be excavated and studied by the University of Reading, increasing knowledge about the Roman town's Iron Age and the trade links of the people that lived there.

 Find out more about the remarkable Romano-British history of the Silchester Roman town at Reading Museum.
 Plan your free museum visit today.